 To maintain a healthy cash flow, you should identify “needs” and “wants” to balance your financial status.

-If you go through your credit card statement, you might see a wide range of unnecessary expenses, such as a big Christmas tree, travel costs, fancy meals, Netflix subscription for the Christmas Chronicles 2, etc.
+If you go through your credit card statement, you might see a wide range of unnecessary expenses, such as a big Christmas tree, travel costs, fancy meals, Netflix subscription for Christmas Chronicles 2, etc.

 Let’s try to minimize and eliminate, at least in this time – a holiday season with other important things we must buy.